PondiB/PondiB/README.md

 ## I'm a Geographer, GIS Architect, Developer, and Spatial Analyst!
 - 🔭 I’m currently working on  [Java and Spring Boot][website]!
 - 🌱 I’m currently learning Backend and Geospatial intergration
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 Goals: Intergrating GIS capabilities to existing applications
+- 🥅 Goals: Intergrating GIS capabilities to existing applications in various companies
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: